 The award was established in 2013 by the Division of Astrophysics (DAP) as the Outstanding Doctoral Thesis Award in Astrophysics.
 In 2018 it was renamed for Cecilia Payne-Gaposchkin, and generously endowed by the Heising-Simons Foundation.

-The deadline for nominations is November 30 of the year preceding the April Meeting where the award will be made.
-The nomination process is initiated by the thesis advisor and the nominator must be a DAP member.
+Preceding the established nomination deadline, the April Meeting is where the award will be made.
+The thesis advisor initiates the nomination process, and the nominator must be a DAP member.